aaliyan1230/midi-mixer/README.md

 # MIDI Mixer TUI

-A terminal-based MIDI mixer application built with Go, featuring 8 channel strips with volume faders, pan controls, mute/solo buttons, and bidirectional MIDI support.
+A terminal-based MIDI mixer application built with Go, featuring 8 channel strips with volume faders, pan controls, mute/solo buttons, built-in audio synthesis, and bidirectional MIDI support.

 ![MIDI Mixer Screenshot](screenshot.png)

 ## Features

+- **Built-in Audio Engine** - Works standalone!
+Each channel generates a musical tone (C4-C5 scale)
 - **8 Channel Strips** - Each with volume fader (CC7), pan control (CC10), mute and solo buttons
 - **Master Fader** - Overall volume control
+- **Real-time Mixing** - Hear your changes instantly as you adjust faders and pan
-- **Bidirectional MIDI** - Receive CC messages from controllers, send changes to MIDI devices
+- **Bidirectional MIDI** - Optionally connect to external MIDI devices
 - **Device Selection** - Choose MIDI input/output devices at runtime
 - **Keyboard Navigation** - Full keyboard control for all mixer functions
 - **Beautiful TUI** - Colorful terminal interface using Lipgloss styling

+## No Hardware Required

+The mixer works out of the box with your computer's keyboard and speakers.
+Each of the 8 channels plays a different musical note, and you can mix them together using the faders, pan controls, mute, and solo buttons.

 ## Installation